MehrasAmirhakimi/EHDBuoyantBoussinesqPimpleFoam/README.md

 # EHDBuoyantBoussinesqPimpleFoam
 OpenFOAM Electrohydrodynamics solver for incompressible flow with buoyancy and Joule heating term<br/>
-compatible with OpenFOAM v6 from openfoam.org
+Compatible with OpenFOAM v6 from openfoam.org <br/>
+Originally developed by Mostafa Mirzaei, Ph.D. from Amirkabir University of Technology (Tehran Polytechnic)